Drills with two balls

 When you start off, concentrate on making small improvements of your current skills.
 Then set up shots to push your limits of competency and skill.
 Don't select drills that are too tough.
 You want to have some successes to encourage your willingness to practice.
 Concentrate on improving those skills that make you a better shooter within the group of people you currently play with and against.

 Don't worry about shots beyond your current skill level.
 Work on drills and shots at the edge of your abilities.
 The advantage of using drills is that any improvements are obvious.
-A week or month ago, a certain shot would tough.
+A week or month ago, a certain shot would be tough.
 Now it is easy – thanks to your consistent effort.

 Select drills that require improvements in areas that you want to improve.
 When you work on those areas that interest you, it is easier to observe advancements in your abilities.
 Gradually you will improve your status and move up the hierarchy.